GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/all-infrastructure/README.md

 > The key is `migration_id` and the value is auto-generated.
 The auto-generated
 > value is used as a global identifier for a migration job across resources.
 The
 > auto-generated value is always pre-fixed with a `smt-`.

-## Description

-This sample contains the following files -

-1. `main.tf` - This contains the Terraform resources which will be created.
-2. `outputs.tf` - This declares the outputs that will be output as part of running this terraform example.
-3. `variables.tf` - This declares the input variables that are required to configure the resources.
-4. `terraform.tf` - This contains the required providers and APIs/project
-   configurations for this sample.
-5. `terraform.tfvars` - This contains the dummy inputs that need to be populated to run this example.
-6. `terraform_simple.tfvars` - This contains the minimal list of dummy inputs that need to be populated to run this example.

 ## How to run